azuredevcollege/trainingdays/day2/challenges/challenge-bo-3.md

-# :small_orange_diamond: Breakout 3 (optional): Create the infrastructure for our sample app with ARM templates :small_orange_diamond
+# 💎 Breakout 3 (optional): Create the infrastructure for our sample app with ARM templates 💎

 ## Here is what you will learn 🎯